Corporate Governance

 - The total amount of the above indicates the amount recorded as an expense at the end of the period and includes undetermined compensation (phantom stock granted to non-residents, PSU, etc.).

-The Company grants restricted stock units to Directors (excluding Outside Directors) for the purpose of providing them an incentive for sustained improvement of the Company’s corporate value and further value sharing with the shareholders, and provides monetary compensation for that (hereinafter, “Restricted Stock Compensation Plan”).
+The Company grants restricted stock units to Directors (excluding Outside Directors; hereinafter the same shall apply) for the purpose of providing them an incentive for sustained improvement of the Company’s corporate value and further value sharing with the shareholders, and provides monetary compensation for that (hereinafter, “Restricted Stock Compensation Plan”).
 Based on the resolution of the Board of Directors, Directors shall wholly contribute the monetary compensation claim paid as above in the form of properties contributed in kind, and shall, in return, receive shares of the Company’s common stock through issuance or disposal.
-In addition, for the issuance or disposal of shares of the Company’s common stock, the Company and eligible Directors shall enter into a restricted stock allotment agreement that includes provisions such as the one to restrict the transfer of the shares for the period starting from the date of allotment through the date the Director retires from the position (however, if the Director is consecutively appointed the Company’s corporate vice president after retiring from the Director’s position, the period through the date of retirement as corporate vice president).
+In addition, for the issuance or disposal of shares of the Company’s common stock, the Company and eligible Directors shall enter into a restricted stock allotment agreement that includes provisions such as the one to restrict the transfer of the shares for the period starting from the date of allotment through the date the Director retires from the position (however, if the Director is consecutively appointed the Company’s Executive Officer after retiring from the Director’s position, the period through the date of retirement as Executive Officer).

 Preventing Conflicts of Interest